-Comment: The proposed amendment should be changed to include foreign exchange gains only and disregard foreign exchange losses because reducing the "rental income" by foreign exchange losses will make it harder for a REIT or controlled company to reach the 75 per cent of "gross income" target needed to make a "qualifying distribution".
+The proposed amendment should be amended to include foreign exchange gains only and disregard foreign exchange losses because reducing the "rental income" by foreign exchange losses will make it harder for the REITs or controlled company to reach the 75 per cent of "gross income" target needed to make a "qualifying distribution".

-Response: Accepted.
-Changes will be made to the 2019 Draft TLAB to exclude foreign exchange losses when determining a "qualifying distribution" for the purposes of section 25BB.
+Accepted.
+Changes will be made in the 2019 Draft TLAB to exclude foreign exchange losses when determining a "qualifying distribution" for the purposes of section 25BB.